instantlinux/docker-tools/k8s/README.md

   each node
 * You have a local docker registry, or plan to use a public one such as hub.docker.com
+* You want the simplest way to manage kubernetes, with tools like _make_ rather than helm / ksonnet / ansible (I independently opted to learn kubernetes this way, as described in [Using Makefiles and envsubst as an Alternative to Helm and Ksonnet](https://vadosware.io/post/using-makefiles-and-envsubst-as-an-alternative-to-helm-and-ksonnet/) by vados.

 ### Repo layout